Interactive Diagram Editor

 Firefox users: if the keyboard shortcuts don't work for you, please make sure that the "Search for text when you start typing" setting is disabled.

-The Alt key or the Ctrl key temporarily toggle to fine grid snapping whether the grid is visible or not.
+The Alt key or the Ctrl key temporarily toggle to fine grid snapping.
+The fine grid is 1.27 mm (0.05 inches) wide.

 When you start the simulation, Wokwi hides the grid.
 Stopping the simulation restores the grid.